ricardokleinklein/ricardokleinklein.github.io/_posts/2020-08-02-thoughts-on-gpt3.md

 ![Results of synthesized news detection by humans](/images/gpt3/results_news.png){: .center-image }

-GPT-3 is but a [Language Model](https://machinelearningmastery.com/statistical-language-modeling-and-neural-language-models/) (LM), a fundamental component in any Natural Language Processing (NLP) system.
-A language model predicts the probability that a given word will appear next in a text.
+GPT-3 is but a **[Language Model](https://machinelearningmastery.com/statistical-language-modeling-and-neural-language-models/)** (LM), a fundamental component in any Natural Language Processing (NLP) system. **A language model predicts the probability that a given word will appear next in a text**.
 Its prediction is usually inferred from its context, which usually is a sequence of previous words.
 But GPT-3 does not only predict words: it fills gaps in a paragraph, answers general knowledge questions, can perform simple mathematical operations, and much more!

 ![Autoregressive and bidirectional model's diagram](/images/gpt3/autoregressive.png){: .center-image }